 I was born with severe heredity hearing loss.

 I lost my best friend at the age of 9, which was my grandfather.

 I rebelled against my mother and started doing devious things in school, even though I was a straight “A” student.
 I was a tom boy who was misunderstood.
-I ran the streets as a distributor.
+I ran the streets.